cheretbe/notes/email.md

 * `smtp_tls_security_level`: The default SMTP TLS security level for the Postfix SMTP **client**
 * `smtpd_tls_security_level`: The SMTP TLS security level for the Postfix SMTP **server**
+* `smtpd_use_tls`: Opportunistic TLS: announce STARTTLS support to remote SMTP clients, but do not require that clients use TLS encryption.
+                   With Postfix 2.3 and later use `smtpd_tls_security_level` instead.

 ### Configure Postfix to use Gmail as a Mail Relay